This call is closed

 Please note: The same or similar application cannot be considered by any other Research Council, the Health Departments or any other research funder at the same time

-Applicants are advised to read and refer to the NC3Rs Applicant and Grant Holder Handbook, which contains more detailed information on submitting an application.
+This call is now closed - Applicants are advised to read and refer to the NC3Rs Applicant and Grant Holder Handbook, which contains more detailed information on submitting an application.

 Applications received after 4pm on the deadline date will not be considered, without exception.